Unequal exchange: Historical background

 The concept of unequal exchange was first developed by dependency and world-systems theorists, who questioned the dominant assumption according to which nations’ economic performance is linked to internal conditions, like good governance, strong institutions and free markets and that lower-income countries failed to develop because of their lack of the latter.

-Analyzing economic relations within the global economy, these critical perspectives show that historically, the wealth of rich countries has depended on the appropriation of resources of countries from the Global South.
-While this is recognized for the colonial period, Hickel et al. show that it is still very much true today.
-Quantifying the value of resources appropriated from the Global South through unequal exchange since 1960, they confirm that economic growth and high levels of consumptions in the Global North are only possible because of extraction from other parts of the world, especially since the 1980s.
+Analyzing economic relations within the global economy, these critical perspectives contend that historically, the wealth of rich countries has depended on the appropriation of resources of countries from the Global South.
+According to Hickel et al., this trend has persisted beyond the historical colonial period and continues to manifest in the modern global economy.
+Quantifying the value of resources appropriated from the Global South through unequal exchange since 1960, they assert that the Global North's economic growth and high levels of consumption are facilitated by its extraction of value from other parts of the world through trade, especially since the 1980s.